-At Hannah More we recognise how important parents are in supporting children’s learning and development.
+At Hannah More we know how important parents are in supporting children’s learning and development.
 You are your child's first teacher.

 Parents play a vital role in children’s early years, providing language skills and play activities that give children a good start in life.
-Once children start school, there are many ways that parents can help.
+And once children start school, there are many ways that parents can help.

 Talking with your child